-While the original recipe for Grog was rum cut with water, a concoction served to British naval forces in the 18th century, the Navy Grog Cocktail is an ocean away.
+While the original recipe for Grog, a concoction served to British naval forces in the 18th century, was rum cut with water, the Navy Grog Cocktail is an ocean away.
 The Big Daddy of high-octane Tiki drinks, this cocktail dates back to the early days of legendary bartender Donn Beach, a pioneer of Tiki bartending.
-Like many early Tiki drinks, it was served at the Don the Beachcomber bars in California, and was eventually adopted by Victor Jules Bergeron, Jr., AKA “Trader Vic,” the other kingpin of early Tiki culture.
+Like many early Tiki drinks, it was served at Don the Beachcomber bars in California, and was eventually adopted by Victor Jules Bergeron, Jr., aka “Trader Vic,” the other kingpin of early Tiki culture.

-Much like Beach’s famous cocktail the Zombie, the Navy Grog is a boozy powerhouse, with three ounces of rum, often higher-proof ones.
+Much like Beach’s famous cocktail the Zombie, the Navy Grog is a boozy powerhouse with three ounces of rum, often higher-proof ones.
 Also like the Zombie, it’s occasionally limited to two per guest on cocktail menus.
-More than the volume, though, the drink demonstrates how well different styles of rum blend together, with their various flavor profiles mixing to find a delicate and intoxicating balance—Jamaican rum brings earthy funk, gold demerara gives the drink a rich backbone, and white rum lends it brightness and fruit notes.
+More than the volume, though, the drink demonstrates how well different styles of rum blend, with their various flavor profiles mixing to find a delicate and intoxicating balance.
+Jamaican rum brings earthy funk, gold demerara gives the drink a rich backbone and white rum lends it brightness and fruit notes.

-The original recipe for the Navy Grog calls for an ice cone garnish, a rare thing to see in drink these days.
-A small cone of ice with a straw through it rests on the top of the drink, so it allegedly gets extra cold as you drink through the straw.
-But that requires a bit of planning, and probably a cone mold, not to mention freezer space.
-It’s better to opt for a large pile of crushed ice like found in a Julep or Mai Tai.
+The original recipe for the Navy Grog calls for an ice-cone garnish, a rare garnish to see in a drink these days.
+A small cone of ice with a straw through it rests on top of the drink, so the liquid allegedly becomes extra cold as you drink through the straw.
+The ice cone requires a bit of planning, and probably a cone mold, not to mention freezer space.
+It’s easier to opt for a large pile of crushed ice like is used for a Julep or Mai Tai.
 A few short straws, a lime wheel and sprig of mint, and the drink is sure to be a stunner.

 - 1 ounce gold demerara rum